varicite/varicite.github.io/README.md

 # Varicite

-## About Varicite

-Vericite is a producer of fobs.
+Varicite is a producer of fobs.
 A Fob is an object that can take the form of a small electrical device, a piece of jewelry, or a counterweight to watches.
 As jewelry, the qualities of the fob itself are enjoyed like a piece of art.
-Vericite makes fobs that are like jewelry or art.
+Varicite makes fobs that are like jewelry or art.
 They have no real function other than to be enjoyed for their intrinsic qualities.
-Vericite fobs are also Non-Fungible Tokens.
-The quality of the NFT ensures the authenticity of the fob.
-Ideally, the authenticity of the object should not be affected by copies.
-A copy of the art does not negatively affect the value of the original art.
-The opposite is true, the duplication of the art creates a type of 'currency' or current usage, that gives the original object value.

-## About Varicite Fobs
+## Varicite Fobs

-A Varicite fob is meant to be a piece of art or jewelry.
-The fob is a size that can be held in a human's hand.
-Non-Fungible Tokens are used to establish the fob's unique identity.

-Varicite creates fobs in series.
-A series shares a common design generated from a script.
-Within each series, there are variations that ensure that each design is unique.

-The design of the fob is generated programmatically.
+The design for the fob will be manifested in the form of an SVG file.
-The data and the script that is used to describe the design are saved and associated with the NFT.
-This data then can be used to duplicate the design.

-## Creating the design

-Computer code is written to generate a design that is used to make the fob.
-The first step is the generation of a data file.
-This file holds the data that describes the design.
-Once the design is described it is used to generate an SVG file.
-It is the SVG file that can be sent to a laser printer for the creation of the fob.

-### Series of fobs.

-A set of fobs is generated from the same script.
-Within the script, there are any number of variables that are changed so that each design is unique.
-A series of designs may take the theme of a spiral, circles, or squares.
+This SVG file will then be used to cut the fob out of plastic acrylic.

-### The transfer of the design to acrylic.
+### The Current Series of Fobs

-The data that is generated from the script is used to create an SVG file.
-This SVG file is sent to a laser cutter to be cut in acrylic.

-### The product

-A series of ten fobs will be created.
-The design will be of the theme, spirals.
-The output of running the code will be used to cut acrylic plastic fobs.
+The current series of fobs will consist of a series of shapes and figures, all made with various styles.
+These fobs will also come in different sizes.

+* Shapes
+  * Circle
+  * Square
+  * Rectangle
+  * Triangle

+* Figures
+  * Heart
+  * Skull

+* Styles
+  * Pendant, comes with a hole to be put on a necklace
+  * Plain, no adornment
+  * Interlock, slots cut into the fob so that they can interlock with other fobs

+* Sizes
+  * Small 30mm wide
+  * Medium 60mm wide
+  * Large 90mm wide

 ### Backend Blockchain

-Blockchain is currently a work in progress.
+Working with blockchain is currently a work in progress.